Related Posts

 Health care reform

 (April 14) Tonight, Dr. Jon Oberlander, Associate Professor of Health Policy and Administration, School of Public Health, and Associate Professor of Social Medicine, School of Medicine, will give the Foard Lecture, our school’s most prestigious lecture.
-It’s really exciting that nearly 500 people haveunc_foard-lecture-program2.jpg registered for the event.
+It’s really exciting that nearly 500 people have registered for the event.
 Jon will focus on health care reform and the presidential campaigns.
 This is exactly the kind of forum our school should be hosting.
 Health care reform is a highly contentious issue yet one Americans care deeply about.
 Just today, a New York Times article detailed changes in insurance policies that have resulted in higher payments by consumers for drugs.
 Since some of these drugs are life-saving but very expensive, it means that even people with insurance now are experiencing skyrocketing costs of health care.
 While the poor and near-poor are especially disadvantaged by the health care crisis, no one is immune from its consequences.

 It’s almost inconceivable that 36 years ago, when I was getting my MPH in Medical Care Organization and Health Education at the University of Michigan, we memorized key components of various health insurance bills before Congress (I believe there were more than 12 at the time.).
 The mantra was, “not if but when.”
 I doubt any of our professors would have predicted that we’d still be talking 36 years later.